All Aboard for Tweetsie Railroad’s Family-Friendly Halloween Celebration

 Hop aboard the Ghost Train and join engineer Casey Bones for a journey into the dark haunts and hallows at Tweetsie Railroad.
 Watch out for ghouls and unexpected surprises around every corner.
-The train runs every half hour beginning at 7:30 pm.
 Recommended for ages 8 and older.

-Admission is $44 for adults and $38 for children age 3-12, Children ages 2 and under are free.
-Admission includes all the nighttime events in the park including a ride on the Ghost Train®, Trick-or-Treating for the kids, Haunted House, Tweetsie Palace Spooktacular, the rides in the Creepy Carnival, and the attractions in "The Boneyard” section, featuring the Black Hole, and the “Freaky Forest."
+An admission ticket includes all the nighttime events in the park including one ride on the Ghost Train®, Trick-or-Treating for the kids, Haunted House, Tweetsie Palace Spooktacular, the rides in the Creepy Carnival, and the attractions in "The Boneyard” section, featuring the Black Hole, and the “Freaky Forest."

 This depends on the child.
 Some children are scared just because of the darkness.
 There are loud explosions on the Ghost Train ride.
 We don’t recommend the Haunted House, the Freaky Forest, or the Ghost Train for children under age 8.